kochsoft/doommods/README.md

 also gave a template for this almost trivial mod you see here.
 Actually the light amp is little more than a rip-off of Bohnesorge's
 "Baron Vision" code.

-All the rest I learned from ZDoom.org's excellent Wiki pages.
+Also many thanks to the authors of ZDoom.org's excellent Wiki pages.